 For employees, the corrective action may range from verbal warnings up to and including termination of employment.

 If the individual whose actions are investigated under this policy is a faculty member, and the suspension or termination of that faculty member's appointment is considered, the University's applicable policies as set forth in the Faculty Handbook and/or the terms of the individual's employment agreement, if any, will be followed.
-A copy of the investigation report will be provided to the Dean of the faculty members' school or college and the Vice President for Academic Affairs.
+A copy of the investigation report will be provided to the Dean of the faculty members' school or college and the Vice Provost for Academics and/or Provost.

 For students, the corrective action will be imposed in a manner consistent with the University's Code of Student Conduct or other applicable rules, and can include dismissal from the University.